 I’ve spent an entire adult life having to fight for the basic right to exist and be considered a human.
 I had to fight for the right to higher education.
 I had to fight to go to law school.
 I had to hire lawyers in order to be admitted to the bar as an attorney when I was undocumented.
 I had to fight for the right to marry my partner.
 I finally won the right to live here in 2014 but that hasn’t seem to have changed how I am treated–racism, sexism, homophobia, transphobia, ageism and ableism continue to be front and center in my life, even as a well-known attorney, and a large part of my legal immigrant experience.
-Sometimes I catch myself in disbelief over how I am treated, and realize that I can never forget who I am and where I am from for this reason.

 I am under no illusion that becoming a U.S. citizen would magically get people to give me basic dignity and respect.
 I continue to receive hate mail telling me to go back to Mexico, calling me an anchor baby, and referring to me as “it.”
 I continue to be attacked in restrooms all over the country.
 I continue to be seen as a terrorist when I travel, even with Global Entry.
 I am always presumed guilty until proven innocent by even people who claim to be liberal or progressive.
 People continue to treat me like I am disposable, despite my many incredible achievements and abilities to the contrary.
 But I am hopeful that at least no one will ever try to separate me from my love and parents just because I am gay, and just because I was not born here.